searchdrives btn

 Moura is a central point and vibrant community for the people who serve its local industries – the farmers, growers and miners and their families that help to make Queensland great.

-The quality of life rings true in Moura – hard-working people who know how to have fun at the end of the week make the most of their surroundings.
+The quality of life rings true in Moura – hard working people who know how to have fun at the end of the week make the most of their surroundings.

-You can almost set your watch by the 150th Meridian marker; the intangible line that measures Eastern Standard Time.
-Located on the east side of town, two large hollowed rocks sit side by side.
+You can almost set your watch by the 150th Meridian east marker; the intangible line that measures Eastern Standard Time.
+Located on the east side of town, two large, hollowed rocks sit side by side.
 Look through the holes and line them up, and you’re standing in the direct path of the meridian.

 Places to stay near Moura